 3. Sour Fish Curry (Ambul Thiyal)

+Fish is another basic ingredient for many Sri Lankan curry dishes, and ambul thiyal is the perfect example.
 The most amazing thing about this curry is not its taste, which is beyond delicious, but that’s pretty obvious.
 It’s the fact that this curry can stay at room temperature for a week without going bad.
 The trick?

 4. Sri Lankan Egg Curry (Biththara Hodi)